jllamas/constellation/README.md

 http://djm.cc/constellation.html is a Javascript port of a C program found here http://cdsarc.u-strasbg.fr/viz-bin/Cat?VI/42

-The 'new' method can take a simple string like the original or an array.
+The `Constellation.new()` method can take a simple string like the original or an array.

 String Examples
 -------------